The world of NFTs can be daunting. There’s technical terms, not so clear explanations online and Twitter pages full of jargon and acronyms.

 This is because of the blockchain.

 Oh great, another word.
-So WTF is blockchain?!
+So what is the blockchain?!

 The blockchain is simply a transactional ledger - essentially a network of digital information that includes records of transactions within the network.
 Both NFTs and cryptocurrency are built on the blockchain.